Development

 (Now %3F is treated as literal question mark)

-Spaces, quotes, angle brackets, and many symbols are not allowed in URLs.
+Spaces, quotes, angle brackets, and many symbols are flat-out not allowed in URLs.
 Encoding makes them safe:

 Space: " " → %20